Topbar Banner Topbar Banner Topbar Banner

 The background, meanwhile, transitions into loose, gestural movements resembling an urban landscape — perhaps inspired by the bustling environment of New York City, where de Kooning lived and worked.
 The painting’s title, Interchange, could allude to both the interaction between forms and colors and the constant movement and transformation of the modern world.

-Technique and Artistic Process:
+Technique and Artistic Process

 De Kooning was known for his relentless process of creation and destruction.
 He would layer paint, scrape it away with knives, then reapply new colors, creating a surface rich with texture and history.
 This method gives Interchange its distinctive tactile quality, where every inch of the canvas vibrates with energy and life.